-Student expenses at The Interdenominational Theological Center are moderate.
-Students pay only a portion of the entire cost of their education.
-All students enrolled in constituent seminaries receive a tuition remission of \$550.00 per year.
+Student expenses at the Interdenominational Theological Center are moderate.
+Students pay only a portion of the entire cost of the education.
+All students enrolled in constituent seminaries receive a tuition remission of \$350.00 per year.
 Tuition and fees are subject to change annually.